italobusi/actn-wdm-pluggable-modelling/draft-poidt-ccamp-actn-wdm-pluggable-modelling.md

       lane signaling rate: 26.5625 GBd
       more ...
 ~~~~

-The following is an example for vendor-specific mode defined by vendor "Vendor-X"
+{: #figure-optical-pluggable-manifest-example_1 title="Coherent Pluggable Manifest Example-1"}

+{{figure-optical-pluggable-manifest-example_2}} is an example where vendor "Vendor-X" has a coherent pluggable with custom defined operational-mode and host-operational-mode 0x22 and 0x33, respectively.
+In this case the organization is "Vendor-x".

 ~~~~

 organization: Vendor-X
 operational-mode: 0x22
 list of attributes